There are a number of supported and sheltered housing options for people who have specific housing needs e.g. older or disabled people:

 - other features such as raised sockets

-- the numbers, profile and views of wheelchair users and other people with substantial mobility issues that are likely to require wheelchair or similar forms of accessible housing
+- numbers, profile and views of wheelchair users and other people with substantial mobility issues that are likely to require wheelchair or similar forms of accessible housing

-- the challenges wheelchair users and their families experience in securing a suitable home and the factors that have contributed to this
+- challenges wheelchair users and their families experience in securing a suitable home and the factors that have contributed to this

 - current and potential future shortfalls in the provision of wheelchair accessible homes, with particular reference to affordable housing provision

 This is housing which has been built or adapted for people with physical disabilities who are not confined to wheelchairs.
 It is built or adapted to general needs housing standards but has a level or ramped approach, toilet and bathroom at ground floor level and other special features to assist the disabled person in their everyday life.

 This refers to any housing with support that is not covered by any of the other categories.
 It can include housing for:

 - adults with learning disabilities